Multivariate Latent Recalibration for Conditional Normalizing Flows: Results with MAFs

-For completeness, this section presents results using a masked autoregressive flow \citep{Papamakarios2017-uh} as the base model.
-This architecture consists of 3 stacked flow layers.
-Each layer's conditioner is a masked autoencoder \citep{Germain2015-gs} with 2 hidden layers of 64 units each, parameterizing rational quadratic spline transformations \citep{Durkan2019-sc}.
+For completeness, this section reports results using a MAF \citep{Papamakarios2017-uh} as the base predictor.
+The architecture consists of stacked flow layers, where each layer’s conditioner is a masked autoencoder \citep{Germain2015-gs} parameterizing rational quadratic spline transformations \citep{Durkan2019-sc}.
+We tune hyperparameters using grid search.
+The number of stacked flows is chosen from $[3, 5, 8]$, the number of hidden units per flow from $[32, 64]$, and the number of hidden layers per flow from $[2, 3]$.
+The learning rate is selected from $[5\times10^{-3}, 10^{-3}]$.
+Each flow learns a rational quadratic spline transformation.

-The findings, illustrated in \cref{fig:barplot/lr/ARFlow_spline-quadratic_64_2/latent_based} and \cref{fig:barplot/lr/ARFlow_spline-quadratic_64_2/sample_based} (and detailed in \cref{table:lr/ARFlow_scoring_rules_lr,table:lr/ARFlow_calibration_lr}), are consistent with the main tabular results reported in \cref{sec:experiments}.
+The findings, illustrated in \cref{fig:barplot/lr/ARFlow/latent_based} and \cref{fig:barplot/lr/ARFlow/sample_based} (and detailed in \cref{table:lr/ARFlow_scoring_rules_lr,table:lr/ARFlow_calibration_lr}), are consistent with the main tabular results reported in \cref{sec:experiments}.
 Specifically, \LR provides notable improvements in L-ECE, NLL, and HDR-ECE, while achieving an energy score comparable to that of the \BASE model.